 PayPal Credit gives PayPal users a way to extend the payment period for certain purchases through a line of credit based on their creditworthiness.
-Synchrony Bank, which is known for partnering with retailers to offer credit cards, manages the program.
+Synchrony Bank (formerly GE Capital), known for partnering with retailers to offer credit cards, manages the program.

 The minimum PayPal Credit credit line is $250.

 If PayPal approves your application for the program, you can choose “PayPal Credit” as a payment option for websites that allow PayPal payments.

 Once you have a PayPal Credit account, you will be given the option to choose it as a payment method during the checkout process if the merchant offers it.
 As long as you have enough credit available, your purchase should go through.
 If you don’t have enough credit, PayPal may allow the transaction to go through by instantaneously increasing your credit limit.

 If you shop at an online retailer that accepts PayPal, you should see PayPal Credit as an option.
 On purchases of $99 or more, you’ll have six months to complete the payments without interest.
 For purchases that are less than $99, you’ll have to pay the balance in full to avoid paying interest.

 As with a credit card, each month you’ll have a minimum payment due.
 You can set up automatic payments or pay manually through your PayPal account.